 Perseus rescued the princess, and all lived happily . . . and the gods were pleased, so all of these characters were elevated to the heavens as stars.

 But – because of her vanity – Cassiopeia suffered an indignity.
-At nightfall, this constellation has more the shape of the letter M, and you might imagine the Queen reclining on her starry throne.
+At some times of the night or year, this constellation has more the shape of the letter M, and you might imagine the Queen reclining on her starry throne.
 At other times of year or night – as in the wee hours between midnight and dawn in February and March – Cassiopeia’s Chair dips below the celestial pole.
 And then this constellation appears to us on Earth more like the letter W.

 It’s then that the Lady of the Chair, as she is sometimes called, is said to hang on for dear life.
 If Cassiopeia the Queen lets go, she will drop from the sky into the ocean below, where the Nereids must still be waiting.